n-j-91/assignment-solution/README.md

 - When successfully processed the file, it will add a record in the state handler.
 - Above tasks will be repeated in an infinite loop, with a delay between each cycle, specified with SCAN_INTERVAL environment variable.

+All configurations are parsed in the form of Environment Variables.
+You may override them during run time if required.

 # ASSIGNMENT TASKS

 There are missing pieces in this solution.